 - 7.4.1.1 Microscope Alignment.
-To accurately measure the required optical properties, a properly aligned polarized light microscope (PLM) shall be utilized.
+To accurately measure the required optical properties, a properly aligned PLM shall be utilized.
 The PLM shall be aligned before each use. - 7.4.1.2 Refractive Index Liquids.
 Laboratories must have a reference series of n_D = 1.49 through 1.72 in intervals less than or equal to 0.005, as well as refractive index liquids for routine dispersion staining: high-dispersion series 1.550, 1.605, and 1.680.
 The accurate measurement of the refractive index (RI) of a substance requires the use of calibrated refractive index liquids.
-These liquids shall be calibrated at first use and semiannually or next use, whichever is less frequent, to an accuracy of 0.004, with a temperature accuracy of 2°C using a refractometer or RI glass beads.
+These liquids shall be calibrated at first use, every 6 months (plus or minus 1 month), or next use, whichever is less frequent, to an accuracy of 0.004, with a temperature accuracy of 2°C using a refractometer or RI glass beads.